b4nhm1ch4msu4/Dot_files/README.md

 # Dot_files
-All files config of Windows and Linux
+All files config of Windows